Roger Davies (astrophysicist)

 Roger Llewelyn Davies (born 13 January 1954) is a British astronomer and cosmologist, one of the so-called Seven Samurai collaboration who discovered an apparent concentration of mass in the Universe called the Great Attractor.
-He is the Philip Wetton Professor of Astrophysics at Oxford University.
+He is the emeritus Philip Wetton Professor of Astrophysics in the Department of Physics, Oxford University and Student of Christ Church.
 His research interests centre on cosmology and how galaxies form and evolve.
-He has a longstanding interest in astronomical instruments and telescopes and developed the scientific case for the UK's involvement in the 8m Gemini telescopes project.
+He has a longstanding interest in astronomical instruments and telescopes and promoted the scientific case for the UK's involvement in the 8m Gemini telescopes project that constructed telescopes in Hawaii and Chile.
 He has pioneered the use of a new class of astronomical spectrograph to measure the masses and ages of galaxies, as well as search for black holes in their nuclei.
-He is the founding Director of the Oxford Centre for Astrophysical Surveys which is funded by the Hintze Family Charitable Foundation.
+He was the founding director of the Hintze Centre for Astrophysical Surveys.

-Early life and education

-Davies was born in Scunthorpe, Lincolnshire, and grew up there, attending John Leggott Grammar School.
-A school project fired his interest in astronomy, augmented by his parents’ purchase of a small telescope.
-As a teenager Davies also attended evening classes run by the Workers' Educational Association, becoming a lifelong supporter of astronomy outreach work.